An "Opinion Reproduction Number" for Infodemics in a Bounded-Confidence Content-Spreading Process on Networks: Quantifying content spread

 \subsection{Analysis of the total number of content shares}

-Given the number of nodes and the degree distribution of a configuration-model graph $G$, the content state $x_0$, the receptiveness parameter $c$, and the distribution $\phi(x)$ of opinions, we again use generating functions (as in \cref{sec:infodemic-analysis}) to estimate the total number of content shares (i.e., the size) of a dissemination tree $G_0$.
+Given the number of nodes and the degree distribution of a configuration-model graph $G$, {a} content state $x_0$, {a} receptiveness parameter $c$, and {a} distribution $\phi(x)$ of opinions, we again use generating functions (as in \Cref{sec:infodemic-analysis}) to estimate the total number of content shares (i.e., the size) of a dissemination tree $G_0$.
 This analysis treats content spread as a percolation process.
-See \cite{newman2018networks} for a detailed description of this approach.
+See Ref.~[\onlinecite{newman2018networks}] for a detailed description of this approach.

-Let $S$ be the fraction of a network's nodes that spread a piece of content.
-There are thus a total of $SN$ content shares.
-Node opinions are independent of connectivity in our content-spreading model, so the probability that a node is in the ``spreading set" $\mathcal{S}$ equals the probability that it is receptive to the content multiplied by the probability that it belongs to the connected component with the source node.
-Let $u$ be the mean probability of not being connected to this component via a particular neighbor.
+{Let the ``spreading set" $\mathcal{S}$ of a network denote the set of nodes that have shared a piece of content.
+The spreading set $\mathcal{S}$ has $SN$ elements (i.e., there are a total of $SN$ content shares), where $S$ is the fraction of a network's nodes that have shared that content.} Node opinions are independent of connectivity in our content-spreading model, so the probability that a node is in $\mathcal{S}$ equals the probability that it is receptive to the content multiplied by the probability that it belongs to the connected component of a source node. {In this {calculation, we assume that there is a single source node.
+Therefore, $SN$} is the size of the connected component of one source node.} Let $u$ be the mean probability of not being connected to this component via a particular neighbor.
 We then have

-where we recall that $p_k$ is the probability a node has degree $k$ and $g_0(u)$ is the generating function of the degree distribution of the network.
+where we recall that $p_k$ is the probability {that} a node has degree $k$ and $g_0(u)$ is the generating function of the degree distribution of the {graph}.

 To calculate $S$, we need to determine $u$.
-A particular node $i$ not being connected to the spreading set $\mathcal{S}$ via a particular node $j$ can occur either because it is not receptive to the content or because it is not in the same component as the content.
-In other words, it has been isolated from the content spread because of other non-receptive nodes.
-For a node $j$ with $k$ edges aside from the one to node $i$, this occurs with probability $1 - s(x_0,c) + s(x_0,c)u^k$, Therefore,
+A particular node $i$ {is not connected} to the spreading set $\mathcal{S}$ via a particular node $j$ {either} because it is not receptive to the content or because it is not in the same component as the content. {In the latter case, node $i$ is} isolated from the content spread because of non-receptive nodes.
+For a node $j$ with $k$ edges aside from the one to node $i$, {the probability that one of these scenarios occurs is} $1 - s(x_0,c) + s(x_0,c)u^k$.
+Therefore,

-where $q_k$ again denotes the probability of having $k$ neighbors other than the spreading edge and $g_1(u)$ again denotes the generating function of the excess degree distribution of the network.
+where $q_k$ again denotes the probability of having $k$ neighbors other than the spreading edge {(i.e., the excess degree is $k$)} and $g_1(u)$ again denotes the generating function of the excess degree distribution.
 By inspection, $u = 1$ is always a solution; this solution entails not having an infodemic.
 We are interested in whether or not there are also solutions $u \in (0,1)$.